Capitol Security Enhancements

 General Public

-• East Basement Door: When business of the General Assembly is being conducted in the Capitol after 5 p.m., the general public is able to be screened and enter through the East Basement Door.
+- East Basement Door: When the General Assembly is in Session after 5 pm in the Capitol, the general public may enter and be screened through the East Basement Door.

-Entrances are staffed by Missouri Capitol Police utilizing both magnetometers and X-ray conveyors for security screening.
-These public entrances are also used by contract employees, special guests, members of the media and lobbyists without electronic proximity cards who are subject to screening.
+Missouri Capitol Police utilize walk-through security detection systems and X-ray conveyors for screening.
+These public entrances provided above are also used by special guests, media, lobbyists, and contract employees without electronic proximity cards and are subject to screening.

 State Employees